Lledune/ReinforcementLearning---Cart/README.md

 # CartTrainer

-CartTrainer is a tool to try Reinforcement Learning easily on a taxi problem.
-The driver must pick up the passenger at the blue letter and drop him at the purple letter.
+CartTrainer is a tool to try Reinforcement Learning easily CartPole problem.

 There is an example of code at the bottom of the script, and the different parameters you can play with are :